noahehall/theBookOfNoah/linux/docker/docker_new.md

   -

+# best practices
+  - docker generally runs as the root user on your system
+    - eliminate this by
+      - creating a `docker` group
+      - setting that group as the owner of the docker socket
+      - adding yoru user to that group
+  - be sure to rotate/truncate container logs
+    - the logs for a container will remain and grow as long as the container exists
+    - log-term persistence i a problem for long-lived processes

 # architecture
   - docker is a commandline program, a background daemon, and a set of remote services that take a logistical approach to solving common software problems